Social Studies – Grade 6 Close this window

 Host: The History Guide

-Description: The Web site contains an article on democracy in ancient Greece.
+Description: This website contains an article on democracy in ancient Greece.

 Navigation Tips: Click on links throughout the text to access related information.
 A table of contents can be accessed at the bottom of the screen.